ccn-2m/api-client/README.md

 meaning you can change the behaviour of the client without changing the underlying implementation.

-The apiclient supports the following authentication methods, by specifying the initialized class on initialization of the client, as follows:
+The rest_api_client_toolkit supports the following authentication methods, by specifying the initialized class on initialization of the client, as follows:
 ```python
 client = ClientImplementation(